wp-plugins/wp-blackcheck/readme.txt

 Tested up to: latest svn
 Stable tag: trunk

-WP-BlackCheck is a Blacklist Service for Wordpress blogs trying to block common Spam IPs.
+WP-BlackCheck is an Anti-Spam Solution for Wordpress blocking spam using local detection and a centralized Blacklist Service.

 == Description ==
 WP-BlackCheck is an attempt to reduce Spam in the comment queue of my blogs based on the